 Jerusalem is not the only city in the world considered or historically believed to be built on seven hills.
-Others include Rome, Babylon, Moscow, Mecca, Lisbon, Tehran and Amman.
-More than nineteen cities in the United States also lay claim to be founded on seven hills.
+Others include Babylon, Moscow, Mecca, Lisbon, Tehran and Amman.
+More than nineteen cities in the United States also lay claim to being founded on this type of unique area.